May 16, 2022

 Before and after surgery, radiation targets and destroys malignant cells with an intense beam of energy comparable to that used in X-rays.
 Chemotherapy and radiation therapy are often combined.

 Targeted medication treatments are designed to target specific abnormalities found in cancer cells.
-Targeted medication treatments can kill cancer cells by inhibiting these abnormalities.
+Targeted medication treatments can kill these abnormal cells by inhibiting these abnormalities.

 Chemotherapy is usually used in combination with targeted medicines.
 People with advanced colon cancer are usually treated with targeted medicines.

 Immunotherapy involves using your immune system to fight cancer.
-The body's disease-fighting immune system may not be able to identify your cancer cells because cancer cells produce proteins that prevent the immune system cells from identifying them.
+The body's disease-fighting immune system may not be able to identify your cancer cells because these abnormal cells produce proteins that prevent the immune system cells from identifying them.
 Immunotherapy works by interfering with the immune system's natural processes.

-Immunotherapy is often used only in cases of advanced colon cancer.
-Your cancer cells may be checked by your doctor to ascertain if they're likely to respond to this treatment.
+Immunotherapy is often used only in cases of advanced colon cancer after a thorough checkeup by your doctor to ascertain if they're likely to respond to this treatment.

 If you or a loved one are suffering from cancer and looking for the best cancer hospitals in Florida, consider ACTC.
 As one of the leading Florida cancer specialists in Brooksville, ACTC understands how a cancer diagnosis and treatment impacts a person's emotional state of mind, so we strive to make both patients and family members feel at ease.
 Call us at 352-345-4565 to schedule an appointment!